nativew/nativeweb/readme.md

 Make the web simple and fast again while being maintainable and accessible.

 ## ✨ How
 - 💀 **Dead simple**.
 Web components simplified.
 JavaScript like you are used to, encapsulated and enhanced with the simplest API, no complicated new paradigms to learn.
-Get started instantly with the [starter](https://github.com/nativew/starter).
+Get started instantly with [Start](https://github.com/nativew/start).
 - 🤪 **Stupid fast**.
 A thin layer above the native web components already included in your browser.
-No heavy framework required. _Native Web (**1kB**) vs LitElement (7kB) vs React (39kB) gzipped._
+No heavy framework required. _Native Web (**1kB**) vs LitElement (7kB) vs React (36kB) gzipped._
 - 👽 **Extra maintainable**.
 Modules are easy to maintain and reuse.
 Shadow DOM and custom elements are the native way of creating encapsulated components.
 - 😈 **Mad accessible**.
 The pre-built base components are already accessible.
 Nothing to do here.